-A high school football coach had a heart attack during a game, but didn’t leave until it was done
+A high school football coach had a heart attack but didn’t leave the game until it was over

 After the game, though, Kelly knew something was wrong when Saint John’s Athletic Director Pete Strickland waved to her.
 Hayes, whose face had turned gray, informed Strickland he didn’t feel well — the first person he told about his pain.
 Fellow coaches later notified Hayes that he talked to players about the great opportunity they had to play that day before speaking with a newspaper reporter.
 Hayes said he doesn’t remember.

 Kelly helped Hayes into her silver Nissan Pathfinder and drove about four miles to the University of Maryland St. Joseph Medical Center.
 Hayes stumbled in through the front sliding doors, and he said doctors strapped him to electrocardiography machines.
 When doctors opened his chest, Hayes said they couldn’t believe he walked into the hospital.
-Hayes said doctors cleared blockage in his heart and inserted a stent.
-According to Hayes, doctors said he was smart to have not taken his nitroglycerin pills because they could have put him in more danger.
+Hayes said doctors cleared a blood clot in his heart and inserted a stent.
+According to Hayes, doctors said he was lucky he did not take his nitroglycerin pills because they could have increased the chance of his blood clot moving to his brain, which could cause a stroke or aneurysm.

 The next day in the hospital, Hayes watched tape of Saturday’s game.
 He was confused by the plays he called late in the game and tried to retrace his steps.

-“Something in my head, or ego, or superego or whatever was on autopilot, and whatever it was, was truly the walk that I walk,” said Hayes, who admitted he should have gone to the hospital at halftime.
+“Something in my head or ego or superego or whatever was on autopilot, and whatever it was was truly the walk that I walk,” said Hayes, who admitted he should have gone to the hospital at halftime.
 “I love this game, and I love the boys.”

 Hayes returned home Monday evening.
 He said he’s fatigued most of the time but expects to make a full recovery.
 His season may have ended with a thrashing on the field two days earlier, but he couldn’t have felt more relieved.